Direct sum of modules: Grothendieck group

 The direct sum gives a collection of objects the structure of a commutative monoid, in that the addition of objects is defined, but not subtraction.
 In fact, subtraction can be defined, and every commutative monoid can be extended to an abelian group.
 This extension is known as the Grothendieck group.
 The extension is done by defining equivalence classes of pairs of objects, which allows certain pairs to be treated as inverses.
 The construction, detailed in the article on the Grothendieck group, is "universal", in that it has the universal property of being unique, and homomorphic to any other embedding of a commutative monoid in an abelian group.

 Direct sum of modules with additional structure

 If the modules we are considering carry some additional structure (for example, a norm or an inner product), then the direct sum of the modules can often be made to carry this additional structure, as well.
 In this case, we obtain the coproduct in the appropriate category of all objects carrying the additional structure.
 Two prominent examples occur for Banach spaces and Hilbert spaces.

-In some classical texts, the phrase "direct sum of algebras over a field" is also introduced for denoting the algebraic structure that is presently more commonly called a direct product of algebras; that is, the Cartesian product of the underlying sets with the componentwise operations.
-This construction, however, does not provide a coproduct in the category of algebras, but a direct product (see note below and the remark on direct sums of rings).